Sydney to Canberra Drive: A Complete 3-Day Road Trip Itinerary

 One highlight of our trip was a morning walk in the National Arboretum.
 If you get up early enough, you might catch a view like the one below.

 Just a 10-minute drive from Civic, the Arboretum covers over 250 hectares.
-It contains 94 forests made up of over 40 thousand rare, endangered and symbolic trees from across the world.
+It contains 94 forests made up of over 40,000 rare, endangered and symbolic trees from across the world.

-We suggest you set aside some time to explore one of the walking and cycling tracks; there is over 20km of these in the Arboretum.
+We suggest you set aside some time to explore one of the walking and cycling tracks; there are over 20km of these in the Arboretum.

 If you prefer not to walk alone, there are several guided tours and walks you can join.

-We chose the Himalayan Cedar Track, which left from the Pod Playground near the visitors’ centre and took in the Wide Brown Land sculpture.
-The artwork by Marcus Tatton, Futago and Chris Viney, was completed in 2010 and is a line from the classic Australian poem A Sunburnt Country.
+We chose the Himalayan Cedar Track, which left from the Pod Playground near the visitors centre and took in the Wide Brown Land sculpture.
+The artwork by Marcus Tatton, Futago and Chris Viney, was completed in 2010 and takes its title from a line in Dorothea Mackellar’s classic Australian poem My Country.

 Once we had completed our walk, we drove up to Dairy Hill Lookout, where we snapped the photo at the top of the page, and discovered the Nest III sculpture by Richard Moffatt.
 Apparently, he constructed it from abandoned farm machinery.